Portal State Bank

 Over time, Burke County has experienced shifts in its economic focus.
 While agriculture and oil remain significant, the county has also embraced alternative energy sources, including wind power.
 Today, Burke County is known for its picturesque landscapes, outdoor recreational opportunities, and a strong sense of community.
 It continues to celebrate its history while adapting to the changing needs and opportunities of the modern era.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Burke County, North Dakota.
+This timeline provides a concise overview of the key events in the history of Burke County, North Dakota.

 • 1885 - Burke County is established by the Dakota Territory Legislature.